 Energy Innovation

 Advances in energy technology will be necessary to achieve our Clean Energy Commitment.
-Our strategy includes methods such as relying on Palo Verde, the nation’s largest producer of carbon-free energy; increasing clean energy resources, including renewables; developing energy storage; ceasing the use of coal-generated electricity; managing demand with a modern interactive grid; promoting customer technology and energy efficiency; and optimizing regional resources.
+Our strategy includes methods such as relying on Palo Verde, one of the nation’s largest producers of carbon-free energy, increasing clean energy resources, including renewables, developing energy storage, ceasing the use of coal-generated electricity, managing demand with a modern interactive grid, promoting customer technology and energy efficiency, and optimizing regional resources.

 Read More +